 Simple and effective root canals from your dentist in Kingston, PA

 When the inner chamber of the tooth becomes infected, root canal therapy is the solution to save the natural tooth and avoid extraction.
 You may be thinking, “do root canals hurt?”
 Root canals, also called endodontic treatment, are not much different than traditional fillings and have an extremely high success rate.
-If you’re in pain from a severely infected tooth, the team at Lawrence Dental Excellence in Kingston, PA is here to provide relief.
+If you’re in pain from a severely infected tooth, the team at Lawrence Dental Group in Kingston, PA is here to provide relief.

 An Explanation of Tooth Infections